Many More Maps

 Walk Around the Castle Walls

-Obidos town view from Obidos medieval walls
+Obidos town view from the Obidos medieval walls.

 At each of the entrances to the medieval old town you’ll find a map showing where you can get up onto the Óbidos castle walls.
 Some options are steep flights of stairs and others are rocky paths – you need good mobility to get up here!